joereynolds/what-to-code/README.md

   i.e. If you're cursor is in an 'getPriceForTravel' function, then executing the vim function would do something like `phpunit path/to/file functionName` under the hood

-- A modern version of the dbext plugin.
+- (Created here https://github.com/joereynolds/SQHell.vim) A modern version of the dbext plugin.
 It would be able to use mysql, postgres etc... but also able to set up a connection through a docker container (or any other thing really).
 Features in mind
   - Run current line as SQL statement
   - Run file as SQL statement
   - SELECTing should bring back the results in a buffer which can then have buffer local remappings such as